bassmanitram/actions-for-nautilus/README.md

   `filemanager/nautilus-actions` project, with the same semantics

-It is also _much_ better at executing commands in a shell than the original extension, allowing the construction of pipelines, loops, and the use of more complex shell expressions without the need for writing wrapper scripts.
+It is also _much_ better at executing commands in a shell than the original extension, allowing for the construction of pipelines and loops, as well as the use of more complex shell expressions, without the need for writing wrapper scripts.

 [A configuration application](#configuration-ui) by the name "Actions For Nautilus Configurator" is installed into your desktop applications collection.
 When you